bhabermaas/sample-downloader/README.md

 information by the Web-API local_modules/api-runsteps/get-runStep-artifact.js

 For OCI storage, the operating environment must be setup with all the required OCI information and credentials.
 No sensitive information is passed over the wire.
+All necessary credentials are supplied to this program and not passed during the redirect.
 The following environment properties must be established before running this program:

    WERCKER_OCI_TENANCY_OCID
    WERCKER_OCI_USER_OCID